Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

     ])
 ```

 It will help to think about the dashboard layout as a grid of rows and columns.
-In our dashboard, we have five rows from top to bottom: title, instruction text for the date-range selector, data-range selector, the first line graph, and the second line graph.
+In our dashboard, let's imagine five rows, from top to bottom: title, instruction text for the date-range selector, data-range selector, the first line graph, and the second line graph.

 Let's break down the long code block above.